AaltoSciComp/scicomp-docs/triton/quickstart/quickdata.rst

 Downloading directly to Triton allows you to avoid the unnecessary network traffic and time required to first download it to your machine and then transferring it over to Triton.

 If you need to download a larger (>10GB) dataset to Triton from the internet please verify that the download actually succeeded properly.
 This can be done by comparing the md5 checksum (or others using e.g. ``sha256sum`` and so on), commonly provided by hosts along with the downloadable data.
+The resulting checksum has to be identical to the one listed online.
+If it is not, your data is most likely corrupted and should not be used.
 After downloading simply run:

 ::

 	md5sum downloadedFileName

-The resulting checksum has to be identical to the one listed online.
-If it is not, your data is most likely corrupted and should not be used.

 For very large datasets (>100GB) you should check, whether they are already on Triton.
 The folder for these kinds of datasets is located at:
-``/scratch/shareddata/dldata``, and if not, please contact the admins to have it added there.
+``/scratch/shareddata/dldata/``, and if not, please contact the admins to have it added there.
 This avoids the same dataset being downloaded multiple times.